Cray-HPE/docs-csm/operations/image_management/Create_UAN_Boot_Images.md

     root_passwd: $6$LmQ/PlWlKixK$VL4ueaZ8YoKOV6yYMA9iH0gCl8F4C/3yC.jMIGfOK6F61h6d.iZ6/QB0NLyex1J7AtOsYvqeycmLj2fQcLjfE1
     ```

-1. Apply any site-specific customizations and modifications to the Ansible configuration for the UAN nodes and commit the changes.
+1. (`ncn-mw#`) Apply any site-specific customizations and modifications to the Ansible configuration for the UAN nodes and commit the changes.

     The default Ansible play to configure UAN nodes is `site.yml` in the base of the `uan-config-management` repository.
 The roles that are executed in this play allow for
     nondefault configuration as required for the system.